 - Lambeth Palace: incl.
 State rooms, Chapel, Atrium & Crypt

-- Afternoon at leisure: optional visits to the Waddesdon Bequest at the British Museum and Maggs Bros.
+- Optional visit to Maggs Bros.
 Ltd – dealers of rare books and manuscripts since 1853

-The afternoon will be at leisure with an optional visit to the Waddesdon Bequest at the British Museum, a new gallery showing the priceless gift of Baron Ferdinand Rothschild and named after his rich estate that we visit later on tour.
-There will also be an opportunity to visit Maggs Brothers, one of the world’s oldest antiquarian booksellers, at their new premises in Bedford Square, Bloomsbury.
+The rest of the afternoon will be at leisure with the opportunity to visit Maggs Brothers, one of the world’s oldest antiquarian booksellers, at their main premises in Bedford Square, Bloomsbury.
 (Overnight London) B

 Cambridge - 5 nights

 Day 6: Saturday 12 October, London – Cambridge

 - The Waddesdon Bequest at The British Museum

 - Pepys Library, Magdalene College

 This morning we transfer to the British Museum to view the Waddesdon Bequest, a new gallery showing the priceless gift of Baron Ferdinand Rothschild and named after his rich estate that we visit later on tour.
 There will also be an opportunity to further explore the British Museum’s remarkable collection.